OberstKrueger/www-oberstkrueger-com/report/gaming/notes-on-final-fantasy-xiv/index.md

 11. Flare: All marked players move away.
 12. Meteor: High unavoidable damage.
 13. Black Hole: Places black holes around arena that debuts.

+### Sigmascape V1.0 (Normal)

+1. Spooky Ghosts: Avoid these AEs.
+2. Head On: Move to the rear end of the platform.
+3. Spotlight: If marked with this, move the trailing light towards a ghost without touching the ghost.
+4. Diabolical Whistle: Ghost followed marked player.
+Bring it into a Spotlight.
+5. Diabolic Headlamp: Line up between boss and marked player.
+6. Doomstrike: Tank buster.
+7. Diabolical Wind: Move away from other players.
+8. Diabolical Light: Move to the back of the platform.
+9. Phase 2: Run into a ghost before dying.